bazqux/bazqux-api/README.md

 https://www.bazqux.com/reader/api/0/import/opml

-Post OPML data here.
+Post OPML data in `opml` parameter (in usual `application/x-www-form-urlencoded` form).
 It will return percent of feeds currently processed (integer number in plain text).

 You can then poll (each 3 seconds for example)